 Compliance for questions in Module 1, Module 2 - GMP option and Module 3 Answer Criteria used Total compliance To meet the question and/or compliance criteria in full.
-To have minor deficiencies against the question and/or compliance criteria.
-Minor deficiency To have single or isolated non-severe deficiencies (usually up to three) against the question and/or compliance criteria.
+Minor deficiency To have minor deficiencies against the question and/or compliance criteria.
+To have single or isolated non-severe deficiencies (usually up to three) against the question and/or compliance criteria.
 To have covered most of the question compliance criteria, but not all.
 Major deficiency To have major deficiencies against the question and/or compliance criteria.
 To have numerous non-severe deficiencies (usually more than three) against the question and/or compliance criteria.
 To have single or isolated severe deficiencies against the question and/or compliance criteria.
 To have covered some of the question compliance criteria, but not most of it.
 Non-compliance To have not met the question and/or compliance criteria requirements at all.
-Having systematic deficiencies against the question and/or compliance criteria (severe on non-severe issues).
 Not applicable The requirement described in the question is not applicable for the operation being audited.
 Justification should be provided in the auditor's comments.
 Be aware that there are some questions that do not allow a not applicable response.